-The electrical pump is located in the bilge near the transom, and the manual pump is located on the outside of the stern cockpit, close to the engine well.
+The electrical pump is located in the bilge near the transom, and the manual pump is located inside the cockpit starboard side sofa.

-Access to the aft electrical bilge pump is via the motor well access plate, while access to the manual bilge pump is from the stern platforms.
+Access to the aft electrical bilge pump is via the motor well access plate, while access to the manual bilge pump is from the cockpit stern sofa.

-The electrical bilge pump is rated for 2271 litres/hour and is activated automatically by the free-float switch when water in the bilge reaches a predetermined level.
+The electrical bilge pump is rated at 2271 litres/hour and is activated automatically by the free-float switch when water in the bilge reaches a predetermined level.
 In normal conditions, there shall not be any water in the bilge.
 If there is water, it is due to the leaks from above (deck, fitting, inspection covers) or damage to the hull (seawater leaks).
 The reason for the leakage is to be determined and corrected at the earliest possible.